Chacoon3/Chacoon3/README.md

 You can click the Preview link to take a look at your changes.
 --->

-I am a developer focusing on web full-stack, quantitative trading, machine learning, and Unity engine.
+I am a developer focusing on web full-stack, quantitative trading, and machine learning.

-Should you wish to see my machine learning related projects please visit https://www.kaggle.com/zizh3ngzhang.

 You can reach me at zizh3ng@gmail.com